 The regulator is the heart of your LP gas system with internal moving parts.
-The function is to reduce high and varied pressure from the LP container to safe and consistent low pressure.
-First stage reduces pressure to 10-13 pounds and second stage to 11" W.C. (water column) or 6.35 oz. of outlet pressure.
+Its function is to reduce the high and varied pressure from the LP container to safe and consistent low operating pressure.
+The pressure regulator reduces the full cylinder pressure within a 10-13 pound range.
+The second stage then reduces this inlet pressure to an operating pressure of 11" W.C. (water column) or 6.35 oz. of outlet pressure to the coach system.
+The second stage is adjustable and will need to be adjusted for precise operation.
+Only qualified persons should install, adjust or service LP gas regulators.
+If service is needed, contact a qualified LP dealer.
+We suggest this normal maintenance procedure be performed once per year.
+Please refer to information provided from the manufacturer.